Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells: Results

-Tracking the mesoscale morphodynamics of MDA-MB-231 cells under pharmacological perturbations, we find up and down regulation of Rho signaling do not lead to reversal morphodynamic trajectories.
+Tracking the mesoscale morphodynamics of MDA-MB-231 cells under pharmacological perturbations, we find up and down regulation of Rho/ROCK-signaling do not lead to a reversal of morphodynamic trajectories.
 In particular, when treated with Y27632 blebbing cells turn to filopodial or lamellipodial via strongly converging trajectories most of which first visiting AE states (see also \textit{SI appendix} S5).
 Fig. \ref{fig3}C shows two representative trajectories.
 AE state exhibits weak cell-ECM adhesions and F-actin rich protrusions \cite{Soldatl2006,Sahai2006pseudopodia}.
-Our results suggest AE states mediate Rho-signaling controlled transition from amoeboidal to mesenchymal motility.
+Our results suggest AE states mediate Rho/ROCK-signaling controlled transition from amoeboidal to mesenchymal motility.
 On the other hand, CN03 treatment causes the majority of mesenchymal cells to switch to blebbing modes.
-However, without going through AE states, CN03 leads to strongly fluctuating and diverging trajectories from multiple cells (Fig. \ref{fig3}D shows two representative trajectories, see also \textit{SI appendix} S5).
+However, without going through AE states, CN03 leads to strongly fluctuating and diverging trajectories observed from multiple cells (Fig. \ref{fig3}D shows two representative trajectories, see also \textit{SI appendix} S5).

-We next investigate the external control of cell morphodynamics.
+Since Rho/ROCK-signaling is employed by cells to sense ECM physical properties, we next investigate the external control of mesoscale cell morphodynamics.
 In particular, we focus on the role of ECM physical properties in regulating cell morphological phenotype transitions.
-In order to control the microstructure of collagen matrices we employ three methods as shown in Fig. \ref{fig4}(A-D) (see also \textit{SI appendix} S6).
-First, increasing gelation temperature from room temperature (RT) to 37 $^\circ$C, while keeping collagen density at [col]= 1.5 mg/mL significantly reduce fiber length and pore size (Fig. \ref{fig4}B).
-Second, increasing collagen density to [col]= 3.0 mg/mL while keeping gelation temperature at room temperature moderately reduces pore size, preserves clear fibrous structure, and increases stiffness (Fig. \ref{fig4}C).
+In order to control the microstructure of collagen matrices we apply three methods as shown in Fig. \ref{fig4}(A-D) (see also \textit{SI appendix} S6).
+First, increasing gelation temperature from room temperature (RT) to 37 $^\circ$C, while keeping collagen density at [col]= 1.5 mg/mL significantly reduces fiber length and pore size (Fig. \ref{fig4}B).
+Second, increasing collagen density to [col]= 3.0 mg/mL while keeping gelation temperature at room temperature moderately reduces pore size, preserves a clear fibrous structure, and increases stiffness (Fig. \ref{fig4}C).
 Finally, keeping gelation at room temperature and [col]=1.5 mg/mL, while generating an unidirectional flow field during gelation leads to aligned collagen fibers in the ECM.
 This method creates strong anisotropy in the ECM.